RichardDooling/Entertainment_Law/Representation/Representation.md

 The international rights issues are more arcane and complex.
-Once Hollywood begins optioning an author's books, the author probably would do well at least meet with a few entertainment lawyers.
+Once Hollywood begins optioning an author's books, the author probably would do well to meet with a few entertainment lawyers.
 Hollywood deals involve multiple agents, managers, and lawyers (film, literary, music) all get involved.
 It's no place to be wandering around without a good lawyer